 EMC rocked the storage industry this year with three major acquisitions and the launch of its high-end storage array, Symmetrix DMX.
-But the moves have left users to face some lingering issues and according
+But the moves have left users to face some lingering issues and according to analysts, if EMC doesn't shape up, it could lose customers.

 "The customer base is not happy with the way EMC is [conducting] the transitions from older versions of Symmetrix to Symmetrix [DMX]," said John Webster, founder and senior partner with Data Mobility Group Inc., a Nashua, N.H market research firm.